-- Nicola Blunt (NBlunt@repton.org.uk) Lead School Nurse - Jane Rushton (JRushton@repton.org.uk) Pupil Wellbeing and Mental Health Lead - Leanne Chandler (LChandler@repton.org.uk) Head of Enterprises - Rhona Stark (RStark@repton.org.uk) Sports Centre and Enterprises Manager - Megan Sharp (MSharp@repton.org.uk) HR Advisor
+- Nicola Blunt (NBlunt@repton.org.uk) Lead School Nurse - Lucy Hoines (LHoines@repton.org.uk) Mental Health Lead Nurse - Megan Sharp (MSharp@repton.org.uk) HR Manager - Katie Brightman (KBrightman@repton.org.uk) Enterprise Events Co-ordinator - Kate Marshall (KMarshall@repton.org.uk) Music Operations Administrator

-The DSL and Deputy DSL staff at Repton School regularly attend courses with child support agencies to ensure that they remain conversant with best practice, including DSL Training, Annual Safeguarding Training and the DDSCP Autumn Forums.
+The DSL and Safeguarding Team at Repton School regularly attend courses with child support agencies to ensure that they remain conversant with best practice, including DSL Training, Annual Safeguarding Training and the DDSCP Autumn Forums.
 Their training meets the requirements of KCSiE and is refreshed at least every two years.
-Whilst the activities of the designated safeguarding leads can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead.
+Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the Designated Safeguarding Lead.
 This responsibility should not be delegated.
-The DSL and their deputies are most likely to have a complete safeguarding picture and will be the most appropriate individuals to advise on any safeguarding concerns.
+The DSL, DoSC and Deputy Head (Pastoral) are most likely to have a complete safeguarding picture and will be the most appropriate individuals to advise on any safeguarding concerns.